SERVING SIZE: 1/4 whole

 DigestionAcid Reflux, Burping, Diverticulosis / Diverticulitis, Dry Mouth / Tongue, Frequent Nausea, Gas, irregular digestion, Indigestion / Upset stomach, Irregular/small appetite, Limited sense of taste, Malabsorption, Morning Sickness, Pain left lower abdomen, Pancreatic Insufficiency, Quickly full / early satiety, Receding gums, Strong/frequently thirsty

-Respiratory HealthAnimal/dander allergy, Chronic cough, Difficulty expectorating, Dry cough, Limited sense of smell, Mucus Congestion, Post nasal drip, Sinus Infection, Sore throat, Thick mucus, Yellow mucus
+Respiratory HealthAnimal/dander allergy, Chronic cough, Difficulty expectorating, Dry cough, Green mucus, Large amounts of mucus, Limited sense of smell, Mucus Congestion, Mucus/congestion in mornings, Post nasal drip, Sinus Infection, Sinus pain around eyes, Sinus pain in cheeks, Sinus pain in forehead, Sore throat, Spitting out mucus, Thick mucus, White mucus, Yellow mucus

 DietBulimia, past or current, Irregular Thirst